WeldHQ/coding-challenge/docs/DIARY.md

 - Had to force node env on jest.
 Don't know why.
 - Have parametrized logger level control
 - Should add a response facade on endpoints considered semi-public instead of returning raw worker responses.
+- I'd keep Swagger docs stopped in releases, but since this is an interview, it makes sense to leave them
+- I feel strongly about keeping config separate.
+It was not a good practice for me to merge them.

 MAJOR ISSUES: